Prominent DC lawyer acquitted in U.S. foreign lobbying case

 Last Updated Wednesday, September 4, 2019 4:30PM EDT

-The jury deliberated for less than a day before clearing Craig, a White House counsel in the Obama administration, of a single count of making false statements.
+The jury deliberated for less than a day before clearing Craig, a White House counsel in the Obama administration, of a single count of making false statements to federal investigators.

-But the jury rejected the theory of the case, and one juror told reporters that the panel agreed Craig hadn't broken the law.
+But the jury rejected the theory of the case in a matter of hours.
+One juror told reporters that while some members found some of Craig's actions unseemly, all agreed he hadn't broken the law.

-Craig hugged his attorneys after the verdict was read and later, outside the courthouse, thanked the jury for "doing justice in this case."
+Craig hugged his attorneys after the verdict was read and, outside the courthouse, thanked the jury for "doing justice in this case."

+His attorney, William Taylor, said the jury reached the only possible verdict it could have reached and called the case a tragedy and a disgrace.

-"The question that you need to ask isn't why this jury acquitted Greg Craig, but why the Department of Justice brought this case against an innocent man in the first place," said his attorney William Taylor.
+"The question that you need to ask isn't why this jury acquitted Greg Craig, but why the Department of Justice brought this case against an innocent man in the first place," Taylor said.

-The trial focused on the multimillion-dollar project Craig and his then-law firm did for Ukraine in 2012 and featured testimony about his professional connections with some of the same figures who years later became entangled in the special counsel's investigation, including former Trump campaign chairman Paul Manafort and his deputy Rick Gates.

-Prosecutors charged Craig with giving Justice Department lawyers false information about his work in order to avoid having to register as a foreign agent.
+The prosecution was an offshoot of special counsel Robert Mueller's investigation, which besides examining whether the Trump campaign co-ordinated with Russia to sway the 2016 presidential election also looked into the international business dealings of multiple Trump associates.
+Among them was former campaign chairman Paul Manafort, who years earlier did consulting work for the government of Ukraine and connected with Craig and his law firm on a multimillion-dollar project that prosecutors say was meant to improve Ukraine's standing in the international community.

+Craig and the law firm -- Skadden, Arps, Slate, Meagher & Flom -- were commissioned to produce a report on the trial of Ukrainian opposition figure Yulia Tymoshenko, a political opponent of then-President Viktor Yanukovych, a Manafort patron.
+Prosecutors contend that Ukraine, eager to bolster its global image, wanted the report to conclude that the trial was fair and not politically motivated.

 Top Video